olagokeolowu/WTM/README.md

 var occupation = "Native IOS Developer"

 print("\{firstName } \{lastName } is my name.
 I am a \{ gender}, \{ religion}, born \{ dateOfBirth}, and a \{ occupation}.")

-My name is Oluebube, I am a Software engineer.